gorsat/6809/README.md

 ;! s = #heap
 ```

+> **NOTE**:
+> Assembly language programs (like Microsoft Extended Basic) relied on the fact that
+> expressions in operands would be evaluated left-to-right rather than following the
+> regular PEMDAS rule.
+Thus, the assembler uses left-to-right as the default order
+> of operations.
+In other words, the expression `2+8/2` evaluates to 5 rather than 6.
+> However, you can just specify `-p` or `--pemdas` to change this.
+Also, whether in
+> PEMDAS mode or not, the assembler supports parentheses so that `2+(8/2)` will
+> always evaluate to 6.

 ## Output Files
 By default, the assembler just compiles the given .asm/.s file into 6809 machine code,
 reports success or failure, and exits.